KOTOR-Community-Portal/mod-builds/content/k2/full_mobile.md

 **Author:** offthegridmorty

-**Description:** Just like its companion mod for KOTOR, this mod is *badass*.
-Why is it that, if you've fallen to the absolute depth of the Dark Side, you can throw lightning no more powerful than when you were first beginning to fall?
+**Description:** Why is it that, if you've fallen to the absolute depth of the Dark Side, you can throw lightning no more powerful than when you were first beginning to fall?
 Why is it that, as a paragon of the Light, the strength of your connections changes nothing about the power of the Force you can use to defend yourself?
 Well, now it does.
 Be an enlightened Jedi with mighty buffs that last an extended duration, or a fierce Sith Lord whose lightnings are easy to cast and mercilessly damaging.
 But better still, this mod isn't about a power fantasy—there are consequences that come from aligning strongly with one side, leading to atrophied abilities from the other extreme.
 It's a well-thought-out design that is well-balanced and feels great ingame while also being logically consistent.
 In my view, that makes this mod a must-have.

 **Category & Tier:** Mechanics Change & Immersion / 1 - Essential